Schmo1/WinAutoStart/README.md

 # WinAutoStart

-This is some library to add your programm to the autostart on Windows via Regestry Key.
+This is a library which enables you to add your program to the autostart on windows via registry key.

 Reg Path: "SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run"

 ## Features include:

-- You cann add some arguments
+- Add arguments if you need ("-UI", "start", etc.)
-- Enable/Disable autostart
+- Set current state Enable/Disable autostart method
-- Call the current value
+- Get the current state
-- Change the state
+- Switch the current state